The Importance of Sustainability on the University of Findlay Campus

 Findlay Green Campus Initiatives (FGCI)

-FGCI is a group whose mission is to empower the entire UF community to adopt an environmentally conscious culture and continually improve the sustainability practices of the institution.
+FGCI is a group of volunteer faculty and staff whose mission is to empower the entire UF community to adopt an environmentally conscious culture and continually improve the sustainability practices of the institution.

 Findlay's Environment, Health, Safety (EHS) and Sustainability Program includes an emphasis in sustainability.